-While neither proposal advanced, the Agency will continue to monitor the development of any new energy legislation-including during the Illinois General Assembly's scheduled Spring 2024 legislative session.
+While neither proposal advanced, the Agency will continue to monitor the development of any new energy legislation throughout the pendency of this Plan's consideration and approval-including during the Illinois General Assembly's scheduled October-November 2023 veto session.

 On a national level, litigation and federal policy decisions have continued to shape the United States Environmental Protection Agency's ("U.S. EPA") approach to limiting CO2 emissions from coal-fired power plants.
 On August 3, 2015, the U.S. EPA released its Clean Power Plan rules promulgated pursuant to Section 111(d) of the Clean Air Act, requiring states to develop strategies intended to reduce carbon dioxide emissions associated with electricity generation.
 On February 9, 2016, the U.S. Supreme Court stayed implementation of the Clean Power Plan pending judicial review.77 Under the Clean Power Plan, initial state compliance plans were scheduled to be due to the U.S. EPA by September 6, 2016, but the stay delayed the timing for the state compliance plan development.
-In March 2017, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan, 78 and on October 16, 2017, U.S. EPA published a Proposed Rule to repeal the Clean Power Plan.
-79 On December 28, 2017, U.S. EPA published an Advance Notice of Proposed Rulemaking with the purpose of soliciting public comment on a new rule to regulate greenhouse gas ("GHG") emissions
+In March 2017, President Trump issued an Executive Order seeking to revise or terminate the Clean Power Plan,78 and on October 16, 2017, U.S. EPA published a Proposed Rule to repeal the Clean Power Plan.79 On December 28, 2017, U.S. EPA published an Advance Notice of Proposed Rulemaking with the purpose of soliciting public comment on a new rule to regulate greenhouse gas ("GHG") emissions